leanjunio/blazesoft/README.md

 ## Considerations made

 The Book Title was created with a button to keep the semantic meaning behind the intended action when the title is clicked.
 Making it a link was not feasable since the page doesn't go anywhere and making it just a hoverable text to be clicked did not feel like it calls the user's attention.

+## Rendering

+The application uses Next.js to utilize server-side rendering rather than CRA's client-side rendering.